Friday, June 27, 2025

 Positive Domestic Data Amidst Challenges

 Despite the negative movements in the currency and equity markets, there were some bright spots in the domestic economy.
 A monthly survey revealed that India’s services sector activity grew at its fastest pace in eight months in February 2025.
-The HSBC India Services PMI Business Activity Index rose to 59.0 in February, up from 56.5 in January, indicating strong expansion in the sector.
+The HSBC India Services PMI Business Activity Index rose to 59.0 in February, from 56.5 in January, indicating strong expansion in the sector.

 This growth in the services sector was driven by stronger domestic and overseas demand, resulting in faster output expansion and a significant increase in jobs.
 The positive performance of the services sector adds an optimistic outlook to India’s economic fundamentals, but it was not enough to offset the pressures faced by the Rupee on March 6th.